mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

 For the detail of the red-black tree, please see [this article](https://github.com/mwfj/Algorithm_practice/tree/master/Binary_Tree/red_black_tree) written by me or the book [*Introduction to Algorithms, Fourth Edition*](https://mitpress.mit.edu/books/introduction-algorithms-fourth-edition).

+### AVL Tree

+In addition, there have a AVL tree implementation, please see the link below:

 [AVL Tree Implemetation](https://github.com/ktaebum/Malloc-Lab-AVL/blob/master/mm.c)

 ## Reference